Task #3635: Phase two Morpho implementation

 After user specifies a local store, the directory structure will look like:

-#4 Updated by Chris Jones almost 10 years ago
+#4 Updated by Chris Jones about 11 years ago

 In order to allow data managers to have more control over file names for their data files and metadata files, morpho needs a means of tracking local filenames against the object identiifier, and optionally tracking a 'network copy' of the object.
 For instance, morpho could maintain an internal h2 SQL database with a table such as: